Chart Color Schemes

 Population growth drivers in North Beach are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, an above median population growth is projected for North Beach (WA), with the area expected to expand by 690 persons to 2041, reflecting a gain of 17.1% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Projected demographic shifts indicate an above median population growth for national statistical areas, with North Beach expected to expand by 703 persons to reach a total of 4,750 by 2041.
+This projected growth represents a 17.2% increase over the 17-year period.

 Frequently Asked Questions - Population